richgel999/CppSPMD_Fast/README.md

 ```

 Other notes:
-Use store_all() when you know that you don't need lane masking, for example to stack temporaries if you know all lanes are active.
+- Use store_all() when you know that you don't need lane masking, for example to stack temporaries or if you know all lanes must be active.
 Same for load_all().

+- If you're careful, you can use store_all() to temps in a SPMD_IF, and then regular store()'s in the SPMD_ELSE.
+The code in the if block is always evaluated first, before the else.

+- Use SPMD_SIMPLE_IF if there is no SPMD control flow of any sort (other than other SPMD_SIMPLE_IF's) inside the conditional.
+This should lead to better code gen (less exec mask management).
+There are no checks for this, so you're on your own.
+If in doubt use SPMD_IF instead.

-There are new helpers for linear and strided loads/stores: store_strided(), load_linear(), etc.
+- There are new helpers for linear and strided loads/stores: store_strided(), load_linear(), etc.

-Note: Vectorized vfloat sin(), cos(), log(), etc. have been removed for now, because I don't need this functionality for development.
+- Vectorized vfloat sin(), cos(), log(), etc. have been removed for now, because I don't need this functionality for development.
 They will be added back soon.